-Wonder why?
+Curious?
 Keep reading!

-MISSION TO MARS EXHIBITION LONDON DESIGN MUSEUM
+MOVING TO MARS EXHIBITION

-If you are not familiar with the Design Museum in Kensington, West London, in short you could say it’s a museum that covers all things design.
-From product design to industrial and graphic design, to fashion and architectural design.
+If you are not familiar with the Design Museum in Kensington, West London, in short you could say it’s a museum that covers all things design: from product design to industrial and graphic design, to fashion and architectural design.

-There is a main collection that is free to visit (which shows you, among other things, how the design for the London Underground logo and interior of the carriages came to be), but there is always a special exhibition with a more niche topic.
+There is always a main collection that is free to visit (which shows you, among other things, how the design for the London Underground logo and interior of the carriages came to be), but there is always a special exhibition with a more niche topic.

 As soon as I enter the exhibition space, this is exactly what I hear other people say: ‘Ah, I didn’t think about it like that’, says one girl after reading a quote on the wall saying “Some say we should fix this world first… But learning to survive on Mars might help us to save the earth”.